-Medigap Plan F covers all Medicare costs, meaning the plan will protect the beneficiary from costs in any medical situation.
+Medigap Plan F covers all Medicare costs, protecting the beneficiary from costs in any medical situation.
 Plan F premiums for Louisville, Kentucky Supplemental Medicare plans range from $119 to $487 per month.
-As you would expect, Plan F is a high-priced plan, but it also offers a high level of coverage and security.
+As you would expect, Plan F is a high-priced plan but offers a high level of coverage and security.

-High-deductible plans are an option for those who wish to reduce their premiums while still retaining adequate coverage.
+High-deductible plans are an option for those wishing to reduce their premiums while retaining adequate coverage.
 For example, Medicare beneficiaries in Medigap Plan HDF receive nearly the same coverage as those in Plan F but are responsible for a more substantial deductible.
 Monthly premiums for this plan range from $31-65.